 The Philodendron birkin grows quite fast, so I was really surprised one day to see the roots starting to grow out of the bottom of my light blue pot.

-I also noticed that the plant’s growth had started slowing a bit recently.
-I then realized I’ll have to repot my tropical plant.
+I also noticed that the plant’s growth had slowed recently.
+I then realized I’d have to repot my tropical plant.

-Do you also need to repot your Philodendron birkin but not sure where to start?
+Do you also need to repot your Philodendron birkin but are unsure where to start?

-Take a look below at the exact procedure I followed, and my plant is growing even better than before.
+Look below at the exact procedure I followed; my plant is growing even better.

 How to Repot a Philodendron birkin

-First, check your Philodendron birkin if it needs to be repotted.
+First, check your Philodendron birkin to see if it needs to be repotted.
 If it does, water it a day before repotting.
 Inspect the plant’s roots while gently removing them from the current pot.
-Place the plant into a 1-2-inches bigger pot (2.5-5cm) filled with soil.
+Place the plant into a 1-2-inch bigger pot (2.5-5cm) filled with soil.
 Gently pat the soil.
 Water the next day to let broken roots callous over first.

-Just make sure to place your Philodendron birkin in a warm and humid room where it’ll get lots of bright, indirect light for it to thrive.
+Just place your Philodendron birkin in a warm and humid room where it’ll get lots of bright, indirect light for it to thrive.

 Signs Your Philodendron birkin Need to Be Repotted or Transplanted